cvs-health/testaro/README.md

 - `standard`: `'also'`, `'only'`, or `'no'`, indicating whether rule-violation instances are to be reported in tool-native formats and also in the Testaro standard format, only in the standard format, or only in the tool-native formats.
 - `observe`: `true` or `false`, indicating whether tool and Testaro-rule invocations are to be reported as they occur to the server.
 - `timeStamp`: a string in `yymmddThhMM` format, specifying a date and time before which the job is not to be performed.
+- `creationTimeStamp`: a string in `yymmddThhMM` format, describing when the job was created.
 - `acts`: an array of the acts to be performed (documented below).
 - `sources`: an object describing where the job came from:
-   - `script` (optional): the ID of the script from which the job was made.
+   - `script`: the ID of the script from which the job was made, or an empty string if none.
-   - `batch` (optional): a set of targets (URLs) from which the target of this job was drawn.
+   - `batch` : the ID of the batch from which the target of this job was drawn, or an empty string if none.
-   - `target` (optional): an object describing the target being tested by this job.
+   - `target`: an object whose `id`, `what`, and `which` properties describe the target being tested by this job, or, if there was no batch, have empty strings as values.
-   - `requester` (optional): the email address that should receive a notice of completion of the job.
+   - `requester`: the email address that should receive a notice of completion of the job, or an empty string if no notice is to be sent.
-- `creationTime`: the date and time in ISO 8601 format when the job was created.
+- `creationTimeStamp`: the date and time in `yymmddThhMM` format when the job was created.
+- `timeStamp`: the date and time in `yymmddThhMM` format before which the job is not to be assigned.
+- `sendReportTo`: the URL to which the report of the job is to be sent, or an empty string if the report is not to be sent to a server.

 ### Reports